fvntr/ebmc-donation-mockup/README.md

 # ebmc-donation-mockup
 mockup for ebmc donation site

+test to see if git config user